 In Minnesota var. punctata is the native plant.
 Some references refer to an older name, L. punctata var. nebraskana.
-Authorities today, including Flora of North America, consider the differences described in var. nebraskana as more local ecotypes of the var. punctata and see no need for another variety.
+Authorities today, including Flora of North America, consider the differences described in var. nebraskana as more local ecotypes of the var. punctata and see no need for another variety (hence the name "Nebraska Blazing Star" being applied to punctata).
 The same principle was used in incorporating the older L. densispicata into var. punctata.
 The MN DNR reports the presence of var. punctata in a number of counties principally in the western and southwestern part of the state but also scattered across the SE section and most counties in the metro area.
 In North America L. punctata is found in the central plains states east of the Rocky Mountains from Southern Canada to the Gulf coast.

 In Minnesota five species of Liatris are considered native and several others have been reported but have never been collected.
 The native five are L. aspera, Rough Blazing Star; L. cylindracea, Ontario Blazing Star; L. ligulistylis, Large-headed (or Rocky Mountain) Blazing Star; L. punctata, Dotted Blazing Star; and L. pycnostachya, Prairie Blazing Star.